Elephants in San Diego Safari Park gather to protect calves during the earthquake - ExBulletin

 Elephants in San Diego Safari Park gather to protect calves during the earthquake

-San Diego (AP)-When the Earth was shook from an earthquake of 5.2 magnitude, a herd of elephants spread in San Diego Zoo Safari to protect their young.
+San Diego-When the Earth shook from an earthquake of 5.2 magnitude, a herd of elephants set out in the Safari Park in San Diego in the Safari Park to protect their young.

 A CT scan on the box in the park shows the five African elephants that stand in the morning sun before shaking the camera and running in different directions.
 Then the older elephants-NDLULA, UMngani and KHOSI-to surround and protect the 7-year-old Zuli and MKHAYA from any possible threats.